paulrobertlloyd/roadtrip/5-going-further/content.md

 ![Only by testing my personal website in the wild was I able to discover issues like the inability to scroll past embedded 'slippy' maps.
 To fix this I added a right-hand margin, making them easier to scroll past.](2.jpg)

+▲ _Only by testing my personal website in the wild was I able to discover issues like the inability to scroll past embedded 'slippy' maps.
+To fix this I added a right-hand margin, making them easier to scroll past._

 Regardless of device, the biggest improvements you can make will be those effecting the performance of your site.
 Performance could be an entire article in and of itself, but the three key things you'll want to focus on are: caching, the size of the files and the number of HTTP requests being made.
 Tools like [Google Page Speed](https://developers.google.com/pagespeed/), [ySlow](http://yslow.org/) and [WebPagetest](http://webpagetest.org/) can tell us how well pages are performing and suggest areas for improvement.

 Simple things like using CSS gradients instead of background images, embedding small images into our CSS files using [data URIs](http://css-tricks.com/data-uris/) and concatenating CSS and JavaScript files can reduce the number of HTTP requests.
 Moving references to JavaScript files to the end of the document can speed up the page rendering too.